project-looo/looo/README.md

-# Project Looc
+# Project LOOO
-List Of Opensource Companies
+List Of Opensource Organizations

 # The method we used
 ## How did we measure the contribution?